maciejczyzewski/maciejczyzewski.github.io/_posts/2014-07-13-turn-fire-into-electricity.markdown

 ---
-layout: post
+layout: article
 title:  "Turn fire into electricity..."
 date:   2014-07-13 18:29:00

-label:  purple
+label:  bg-purple
 ---

 I recently discovered a very interesting project at __Kickstarter__.
 I was wondering how to charge my phone while camping.
 Suddenly.
 Boom.
 I found this!

-<iframe width="480" height="360" src="https://www.kickstarter.com/projects/biolite/biolite-basecamp-stove-turn-fire-into-electricity/widget/video.html" frameborder="0" scrolling="no"></iframe>
+<iframe width="480" height="260" src="https://www.kickstarter.com/projects/biolite/biolite-basecamp-stove-turn-fire-into-electricity/widget/video.html" frameborder="0" scrolling="no"></iframe>

 > We heard you, it’s here: advanced off-grid cooking and charging for groups, powered by wood.
 Can your stove do that?